 Facts About OSHA Form 300A – Summary of Work Related Injuries and Illnesses

 OSHA requires every employer to fill out a 300A form at the close of each year, whether or not workplace injuries or illnesses occurred.

 How To Figure the Total Number of Employee Hours Worked That Year?

 To figure out the total number of employee hours worked that year, click here.

 Dangers of Non Compliance of OSHA Recordkeeping

-Employers and businesses who do not meet the recordkeeping limit can include fines of $10,000 or more per violation.
+Employers and businesses who do not meet the recordkeeping requirement can be fined $10,000 or more per violation.

-Injury and Illness Protection Program will urge firms to actively try and reduce occupational hazards.
-Rather than documenting these injuries after the fact, this program would press companies to implement a system that identifies and fixes hazards before they actually lead to injuries and illnesses.
+The Injury and Illness Protection Program urges firms to actively try and reduce occupational hazards.
+Rather than documenting these injuries after the fact, this program presses companies to implement a system that identifies and fixes hazards before they actually lead to injuries or illnesses.

 In 2015, OSHA changed the rules to include these important changes:

 - Expansion of the index of severe work-related injuries and illnesses that all covered employers are required to report to OSHA.